 Star Trek Into Darkness: In his closing speech, Capt.
 Kirk says that no matter how intimidating or threatening our enemies may be, you do not give in to the same fear and hatred they live by.

-The Wrath of Khan copy-pasta'd it's anvil from "Mody Dick" and countless other stories; the unyielding, blind pursuit of revenge will destroy you and the people around you.
+Star Trek II: The Wrath of Khan copy-pasta'd it's anvil from "Moby-Dick" and countless other stories; the unyielding, blind pursuit of revenge will destroy you and the people around you.
 Repeated again in First Contact and Into Darkness.

 Another anvil, getting old, losing youth and friends, and missed opportunities, don't mean life isn't still a great adventure worth having.